Raúl Asencio (footballer, born 2003)

-Raúl Asencio del Rosario (born 13 February 2003) is a Spanish professional footballer who plays as a centre-back for club Real Madrid.
+Raúl Asencio del Rosario(born 13 February 2003) is a Spanish professional footballer who plays as a centre-back for club Real Madrid.

+Asencio joined the Real Madrid academy in 2017 from Las Palmas and progressed through the club's youth system before playing for Real Madrid Castilla.
+He made his first-team debut in 2024 and subsequently established himself as a member of the senior squad, winning the FIFA Intercontinental Cup with the club.

+Asencio has represented Spain at youth level.

 Early life

-Born in Las Palmas in the Canary Islands, Asencio began his youth career at local team Veteranos del Pilar, before joining UD Las Palmas.
+Born in Las Palmas in the Canary Islands, Asencio began his youth career at local team Veteranos del Pilar, before joining Las Palmas.
 At the age of thirteen, he joined the youth academy of La Liga club Real Madrid.

 Club career

 After a short spell at RSC Internacional, Asencio returned to Real Madrid, and played for their reserves team.
 There, he was regarded as one of the most important players in the team.

 In the 2024–25 season, as Real Madrid were short of center-backs following the injury of David Alaba and Éder Militão, Asencio was brought up to the first team.
 On 9 November 2024, he made his La Liga debut for Real Madrid, coming on as a substitute in a 4–0 victory against Osasuna.
 Two weeks later, on 24 November 2024, Asencio made his La Liga debut as a starter for Real Madrid, in a 3–0 victory against Leganés.
+On 4 January 2026, he netted his first goal for the club in a 5–1 win over Real Betis.

 International career

-In March 2025, Asencio received his first call up to the Spain national team for the 2024–25 UEFA Nations League quarter-final matches against the Netherlands.
+In March 2025, Asencio received his first call up to the Spain national team for the UEFA Nations League quarter-final matches against the Netherlands.